Google-UW Machine Learning Seminar Series

 project scientist with the Machine Learning Department at Carnegie

+Mellon University.
 Arthur's research interests include machine learning, kernel

 methods, nonparametric inference in graphical models, statistical